vishalp2341/MorseCodeBasedAuth/README.md

 3. Ensure proper installation of the libraries

-4. open command prompt in the project folder and run the following command : python Morse_login.py
+4. Open command prompt in the project folder and run the following command : python Morse_login.py

 Regsitration Process